zylx0532/pasztor.at/_posts/2019-02-21-gentoo-docker.md

 project has done most of the heavy lifting for us, we simply need to copy-paste the initial code into our `Dockerfile`:

 ```
+# Use the empty image with the portage tree as the first stage
 FROM gentoo/portage:latest as portage

+# Gentoo stage3 is the second stage, basically an unpacked Gentoo Linux
 FROM gentoo/stage3-amd64:latest as gentoo

+# Copy the portage tree into the current stage
 COPY --from=portage /usr/portage /usr/portage
 ```